 - Complete a bachelor’s degree, which takes four years.

 - Write the LSAT (Law School Admission Test).

 - Apply to law schools, wait to be accepted, then enroll.

 - Complete law school, which typically takes three years, achieving a doctoral or professional law degree.

 - Complete the bar exam in the state in which you want to practice.
 (In some states, you will take a Multistate Bar Exam (MBA).

 - Submit a personal evaluation that includes a check for background, credit score, traffic fines and more.

 This site has several articles listing various top paralegal degree programs as well as some law school lists (check navigation links from the home page), with more to come.
-In particular, look at Top 50 Locations for Lawyer Jobs, which might help you shorten the list for law schools to which to apply.
-Also consult the site Criminal Justice Degree Hub.
+In particular, look at Top 50 Locations for Lawyer Jobs, which might help you shorten the list of law schools to which to apply.
+Also, consult the site Criminal Justice Degree Hub.